elastic/ml-cpp/build-setup/linux.md

 ### CMake

-CMake version 3.5 is the minimum required to build PyTorch.
+CMake version 3.19.2 is the minimum required to build ml-cpp (with 3.5 the minimum required to build PyTorch).
 Download version 3.19.3 from <https://github.com/Kitware/CMake/releases/download/v3.19.3/cmake-3.19.3-Linux-x86_64.sh> and install:

 ```
 chmod +x cmake-3.19.3-Linux-x86_64.sh